Printers

 Parameters:

-• devfile (str) – Device file under dev filesystem
+• devfile (str) – Device file under dev file system

 • baudrate (int) – Baud rate for serial transmission